Ben Rhydding Hydro: History

 The Otley and Ilkley Joint Railway was opened on 1 August 1865, providing train connections between Ilkley and Leeds.
 A wooden-platform station complete with wooden booking office, waiting room and retiring room for ladies was added at Ben Rhydding, opening on 1 July 1866.
 In May 1871, William MacLeod reached agreement with the Otley and Ilkley Joint Committee responsible for the railway, to erect at his expense a stone-built waiting room and office serving his clientele.
-The hydro now met customers from Ben Rhydding station, transporting them to the hydro by horse-bus.
+The hydro now met customers from Ben Rhydding station, transporting them to the hydro by horse-drawn omnibus.
 (The railway company assumed ownership of the buildings in 1885.)

 Although Macleod is widely praised in writings about hydrotherapy, he is serially criticised for permitting the introduction of alcohol to the Ben Rhydding regime.
 Hydrotherapy and temperance were seen by contemporary commentators as twins, and Macleod's deviation from this orthodoxy was met with quite severe opprobrium and the loss of some customers, such as Quakers.